Hypercubers/hypercubing.xyz/docs/puzzles/4d-skewb.md

 If you only use the axes along half the vertices as above, but you use the cut depths of the skewb lookalike, it results in a puzzle that still has three layers per axis, but only half as many axes.
 The cut pattern on the cells of this puzzle also resembles a 3D skewb, but with only 4 trivial tips per cell.
 The puzzle has 8 corner pieces, 8 dual corner pieces of a different shape, 32 Y-celters, and 24 ridge pieces.

 As before, the hypercube can be rectified, which removes the trivial tips from the cut patterns of the cells.

+??? info "Extra turns"
+    In the two demi puzzles, the 8 vertices are arranged like the cells of a hypercube.
+This means they are actually shapemods of hypercubic puzzles.
+As such, they have an additional shapeshifting move in which you turn one layer by 90°.
+There is no analogous move on the skewb.
+In particular, the [demi vertex turning hypercube](### Demi vertex turning hypercube) is a shapemod of a [2x2x2x2](/puzzles/2x2x2x2), and the [demi skewb lookalike](### Demi skewb lookalike) is a shapemod of a [3x3x3x3](/puzzles/3x3x3x3), but with the 8 corner pieces that would be at the center of the cells missing.

+    Because the 16-cell axis system, or the vertex turning hypercube system, is composed of two disjoint hypercube axis systems, these puzzles also have additional shapeshifting moves in which you turn a layer 90°.
+Unlike those in the previous section, though, performing one of these turns would bandage the puzzle.
+If you unbandaged these puzzles, you would get additional cuts parallel to the cells, resulting in the axis system of a 24-cell.

 ## Simplex-like